for all the faithful

 VIII.
 Mediator Dei and Humani Generis: The Twin Defenses

 Together, Mediator Dei and Humani Generis formed a two-front defense: the first guarding the liturgy from archaeologism, the second guarding theology from relativism.
-Both were issued by a pope who understood that the two threats were related—that you could not rewrite the lex orandi without eventually rewriting the lex credendi.
+Both were issued by a pope who understood that the two threats were related, that you could not rewrite the lex orandi without eventually rewriting the lex credendi.
 Both were clear, comprehensive, and authoritative.
-And both were dead letters within fifteen years of his death.
+Neither was ever repealed, corrected, or repudiated.
+Both were, within fifteen years of his death, simply unenforced.

 “Never before had a dogmatic encyclical been so quickly and so completely disavowed by the very men who had fallen under its condemnation.”